rhafer/opencloud/docs/ocis/getting-started/_index.md

 ```

 {{< hint info >}}
-When you're using oCIS with self-signed certificates, you need to set the environment variable `OCIS_INSECURE=true`, in order to make oCIS work.
+When you're using oCIS with self-signed certificates, you need to set the environment variable `OC_INSECURE=true`, in order to make oCIS work.
 {{< /hint >}}

 {{< hint warming >}}